gregorybian/gregorybian.github.io/README.md

 Thanks for checking out my website!

 This website was built using React and Vite with inspiration from Reactfolio created by Tharindu N. Madhusanka: https://github.com/truethari/reactfolio.
-I spent a lot of time customizing this website with features like a contact form, a digital toolbox and a dark and light mode.
+I spent a lot of time customizing this website with features like interactive icons, a digital toolbox and a dark and light mode.

 If you have any questions on the app feel free to shoot me a message through any of my socials below